nacos-group/nacos-group.github.io/docs/en-us/quick-start-spring.md

 ## Enable Service Discovery

-Now you would like to enable the service dicovery function of Nacos in your Spring project.
+Now you would like to enable the service discovery function of Nacos in your Spring project.

 Sampe project: [nacos-spring-discovery-example](https://github.com/nacos-group/nacos-examples/tree/master/nacos-spring-example/nacos-spring-discovery-example)